MicrosoftDocs/memdocs/memdocs/intune/fundamentals/remote-help-macos.md

 [!INCLUDE [intune-add-on-note](../includes/intune-add-on-note.md)]

 Remote Help is a cloud-based solution for secure help desk connections with role-based access controls.
-With the connection, your support staff can remote connect to the user's device.
+With this connection, your support staff can remotely connect to a user's device and view their display.

 In this article, users who provide help are referred to as *helpers*, and users that receive help are referred to as *sharers* as they share their session with the helper.
+Remote Help is available for macOS as both a native application that can be downloaded and installed on the user’s device, and as a Web App that runs within the user’s web browser.

+## Remote Help Native macOS App

+Most organizations will install the Remote Help application for macOS on their users’ devices.
+This makes the application readily available to users when they need to initiate a support session.
+Remote Help for macOS provides the Helper with view only and full control capabilities where they can control the Sharer’s mouse and keyboard.

+## Remote Help Web App

+In situations where the Sharer needs assistance but is unable to install the native application for macOS, the Sharer can use the Web App to share their screen to a Helper.
+This web app provides view only capabilities to the Helper, which allows them to guide the user through resolving whichever issue they have encountered.
+Helpers always use the Remote Help Web App to provide support to a Sharer that is on macOS.
+This provides them with a consistent and friendly experience accessible through the Intune portal.
+For additional details go to [Remote Help Web app]().

+## Authentication and Permissions

-Both helpers and sharers sign in to your organization to use the web app.
-It's through your Microsoft Entra ID that the proper trusts are established for the Remote Help sessions.
-During the session, the support staff can view the device's display.
+Both helpers and sharers sign in to your organization using Microsoft Entra ID, which ensures that proper trusts are established for the Remote Help sessions.

 Remote Help uses Intune role-based access controls (RBAC) to set the level of access a helper is allowed.
 Through RBAC, you determine which users can provide help and the level of help they can provide.

-Remote Help for macOS is available as a web application.
-You do not need to install the Remote Help app.
+For details about configuring and setting up of permissions go to [Using Remote Help]().

 ## Remote Help capabilities and requirements on macOS